You are reading Part Three of the mini-series subtitled “Conquering Fear.”

 City Island, Yankee Stadium, Botanical Gardens, and Little Italy where my husband grew up.
 Where else but The Bronx?!
-After overcoming the paralyzing fear I first felt upon moving to New York, I learned to love the city!
-What a fascinating place to live, with its multitude of shops, languages, and ethnic groups!
+Once I overcame the paralyzing fear I first felt upon moving to New York, I learned to love the city!
+What a fascinating place to live, with its multitude of shops, languages, ethnic groups, and interesting neighborhoods!

 But he constantly prayed for God’s protection.
 Even before the car was in motion!
 “Lord, be with us and keep us safe.”
 And then at every intersection, or each time I changed lanes!
 “Oh Father, protect us!”
 Whenever a pedestrian crossed the street.
 And even when I put my blinkers on!
 “Jesus, have mercy on us!”